ned777/ChronoMate--WGU-Software-II-/README.txt

 ---------------
 Appointment Scheduling Application

-This Java-based application allows users to manage customer and appointment records for a business.
-Users can view, add, update, and delete customers and appointments, generate reports, and review their schedules in a streamlined, user-friendly interface.
+This Java-based desktop application allows businesses to manage customer information and appointment scheduling through a clean, intuitive interface.
+Users can add, update, delete, and view customers and appointments, as well as generate important scheduling reports.
+It is designed to support efficient time management and streamlined communication across departments.

 Author & Contact
 ----------------